zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of a classic network-connected ECS instance.md

 **Assign a public IP address**

-For a Pay-As-You-Go classic network-connected ECS instance  with no public IP address,
+When you create an ECS instance, a public IP address is assigned to it if **Assign public IP** is selected.

- you cannot assign a public IP address after the instance is created.
-For a classic network-connected ECS instance,
+For a Subscription instance with no public IP address, you can use the Upgrade Configuration or the Renew for Configuration Downgrade feature to purchase public network bandwidth.

 **Note:**

--   you cannot unbind or release its public IP address
+-   For a Pay-As-You-Go classic network-connected ECS instance with no public IP address, you cannot assign a public IP address after the instance is created.
--    in the next purchase cycle, the public IP address is retained,Even if you drop through but the instance cannot access the Internet.
+-   For a classic network-connected ECS instance, you cannot unbind or release its public IP address once the IP address is assigned.
+If you set the bandwidth to 0 Mbit/s when renewing an instance for configuration downgrade, in the next purchase cycle, the public IP address is retained, but the instance cannot access the Internet.

 **Billing**

 You are billed for usage of Internet outbound traffic only.
-For more information,  Billing of network bandwidth.
+For more information, see Billing of network bandwidth.

 ## Multicast and broadcast {#section_nlg_g3w_ydb .section}